quicwg/base-drafts/draft-ietf-quic-http.md

 ## Connection Shutdown

-Even when a connection is not idle, either endpoint can decide to stop using the connection and let the connection close gracefully.
-Since clients drive request generation, clients perform a connection shutdown by not sending additional requests on the connection; responses and pushed responses associated to previous requests will continue to completion.
-Servers perform the same function by communicating with clients.
+Even when a connection is not idle, either endpoint can decide to stop using the connection and initiate a graceful connection close.
+Endpoints initiate the graceful shutdown of a connection by sending a GOAWAY frame ({{frame-goaway}}).

-Servers initiate the shutdown of a connection by sending a GOAWAY frame ({{frame-goaway}}).
-The GOAWAY frame indicates that client-initiated requests on lower stream IDs were or might be processed in this connection, while requests on the indicated stream ID and greater were rejected.
-This enables client and server to agree on which requests were accepted prior to the connection shutdown.
-This identifier MAY be zero if no requests were processed.
+The GOAWAY frame contains an identifier that indicates to the receiver the range of requests or pushes that were or might be processed in this connection.
+The server sends a client-initiated bidirectional Stream ID; the client sends a Push ID.
+Requests or pushes with the indicated identifier or greater are rejected by the sender of the GOAWAY.
+This identifier MAY be zero if no requests or pushes were processed.
-Servers SHOULD NOT permit additional QUIC streams after sending a GOAWAY frame.

-Clients MUST NOT send new requests on the connection after receiving GOAWAY;
-a new connection MAY be established to send additional requests.
+The information in the GOAWAY enables a client and server to agree on which requests or pushes were accepted prior to the connection shutdown.
+Endpoints SHOULD abruptly terminate any requests or pushes that have identifiers greater than or equal to the smallest identifier sent in a GOAWAY frame.

+Endpoints MUST NOT initiate new requests or pushes on the connection with an identifier greater than or equal to the smallest identifier received in a GOAWAY frame.
+Clients MAY establish a new connection to send additional requests.

-Some requests might already be in transit.
-If the client has already sent requests on streams with a Stream ID greater than or equal to that indicated in the GOAWAY frame, those requests will not be processed and MAY be retried by the client on a different connection.
-The client MAY cancel these requests.
-It is RECOMMENDED that the server explicitly reject such requests (see
+Some requests or pushes might already be in transit.
+If the endpoint has already sent requests or pushes with an identifier greater than or equal to that received in a GOAWAY frame, those requests or pushes will not be processed;
+requests MAY be retried by the client on a different connection.
+The endpoint that initiated these requests or pushes MAY cancel them.
+It is RECOMMENDED that the receiving endpoint explicitly reject such requests (see
-{{request-cancellation}}) in order to clean up transport state for the affected streams.
+{{request-cancellation}}) or pushes (see {{frame-cancel-push}}) in order to clean up transport state for the affected streams.

-Requests on Stream IDs less than the Stream ID in the GOAWAY frame might have been processed; their status cannot be known until a response is received, the stream is reset individually, or the connection terminates.
+Requests on Stream IDs less than the Stream ID in a GOAWAY frame from the server might have been processed; their status cannot be known until a response is received, the stream is reset individually, or the connection terminates.
 Servers MAY reject individual requests on streams below the indicated ID if these requests were not processed.

 Servers SHOULD send a GOAWAY frame when the closing of a connection is known in advance, even if the advance notice is small, so that the remote peer can